-To focus on the income protection offered by public support, we adopt the Compensation Rate approach.
-It shows that the average net public contribution to the disposable income as a proportion of the net earnings lost because of the lockdown is around 55% with a decreasing pattern along the income distribution (Figure 3).
+To focus on the income protection offered by public support, we adopt the Compensation Rate.
+It shows that the average net public contribution to the disposable income as proportion of the net earning lost due to the lockdown is around 55% with a decreasing pattern along the income distribution (Figure 3).

-Most public support is channelled through the Wage Supplementation Scheme of benefits (the shaded area with a forward-sloping line pattern) only slightly reduced by the progressive income tax (the shaded area with a backward-sloping line pattern) payable on these benefits.
-Benefits received due to COVID-19 make up the largest share of public support at the bottom of the distribution but represent a non-negligible compensation for those in the upper part of the distribution as well.
+Most public support is channelled through the Wage Supplementation Benefits (bar with forward sloping grey lines) only slightly reduced by the progressive income tax (bar with backward sloping black lines) payable on these benefits.
+The COVID Benefits makes up the largest share of public support at the bottom of the distribution but represent a non negligible compensation for those in the upper part of the distribution as well.

-Families in the first quintile group benefit relatively more from COVID benefits as individuals entitled to these lump-sum transfers (i.e. self-employed and occasional workers) have more representation in this group, with original income relatively low compared to the 600 \in lump-sum transfer.
-The Compensation Rate decreases with income because the Wage Supplementation Schemes represent a decreasing income replacement, given that it is capped at 1,130 euro.
+Families in the first quintile group benefit relatively more from COVID Benefits because individuals entitled to these lump-sum transfers (i.e. self-employed and occasional workers) are more represented in this group with original income relatively low with respect to the 600 \in provided by the lump-sum transfer.
+The Compensation Rate decreases with income because the Wage Supplementation Schemes represent a decreasing income replacement, given that it is cap at 1,130 euro.